 The Vista Crossing ASP area is an inclusive community that provides a variety of residential options in a community layout that is well-connected and integrates natural and man-made open space amenities.
-The range of housing offers affordable housing options in single-family and multifamily forms.
+The range of housing offers affordable housing options in single-family, semi-detached, duplex, and townhouse forms.
 A system of pathways link the open spaces throughout the community, offering pedestrians and cyclists alternative routes.
 The pathways and road system also integrate with surrounding existing residential development.